KDE/kdenlive/packaging/appimage/README.md

 4. Build `docker build -t kde-binary-factory .`

-5. Create the container and start it `docker run -i -t kde-binary-factory:latest /bin/bash`
+5. Create the container and start it `docker run -i -t kde-binary-factory:latest /bin/bash`.

+If you want to access the container's filesystem more easily you can use volumes.
+Just add `-v $HOME/appimage-home:/home/appimage` to the `docker run` command and whatever would be written to `/home/appimage` will be redirected to `$HOME/appimage-home` in the host filesystem.

 ### Prepare Container
 Inside the container: